-This topic guides you through how to create a Tencent Cloud Virtual Machine (CVM) instance.
-The custom configuration mode is used as an example.
+This document guides you through how to create a Tencent Cloud Virtual Machine (CVM) instance using the custom configuration mode as an example.

 Before creating a CVM instance, you need to complete the following steps:

-- Region: The region closest to your customer is recommended, which reduces the access latency and increases the access speed.
+- Region: we recommend you select the region closest to your customers to reduce access latency and increase access speed.

-- Availability zone: Select a value as required.If you want to purchase multiple CVMs, we recommend that you select different availability zones to implement disaster recovery.
+- Availability zone: please select based on your actual needs.If you want to purchase multiple CVMs, we recommend you select different availability zones to implement disaster recovery.

 - When purchasing the CVM, ensure that the CVM and the subnet where the CVM is created have the same availability zones.